wds4/tapestry-protocol/tips/core-protocol/livingTapestry.md

 TIP-0.0.8
 =====
 the living tapestry
 -----

+`draft` `author:wds4`

+## Synopsis

+Management of the tapestry protocol will eventually be taken over by the web of trust.

+## Discussion

 The goal of this protocol is to get to the point that it is managed completely by your web of trust.
 At that point, there will no longer be a need for this repository.
 It will live in the community.